deplatt/GrinNet/Written_Reports/Sprint_2/s2-planning-report.md

 We will also aim to complete the following additional goals:
 - Start working on database setup and integrating Flutter with Firebase
+- Set up a functional UI based on the paper prototype
+- Try to set up Firebase authentication and get an email to send

 ## Task Breakdown